Fyodir/POD/README.md

   2. Order Status (Default = Created)
   3. Comments
 4. Check entered fields are correct
-5. Click ```Submit```
+5. Select ```Submit```

 *n.b. the remaining fields on the Create Order page are completed upon receipt of the order*

 ---

+# Lists

 ## Requisitions
 Accessible via the Navigation Bar `/Lists/Requisitions`, this page displays a list of requisitions.
 This appears in a descending order using internal requisition numbers.
-Similar to the "Orders" page the "Requisitions" page is also ordered by the internal ID (#).
+The "Requisitions" page is ordered by the internal ID (#).
 - "#"
   - Internal Requisition ID
   - Autoincrements on creation of a new Requisition
+  - Provides link to "Requisitions detail" page
 - EROS
-  - Requisition EROS assigned to a requisition upon submission of orders via the EROS ordering system
+  - Requisition EROS assigned to a requisition upon submission of orders via the EROS
+  - Provides link to "Requisitions detail" page
+- ordering system
   - NOT TO BE CONFUSED WITH PRODUCT EROS NUMBERS
 - Requisitioned
   - Date orders held within this requisition were submitted via the EROS ordering system